 Step 4 – create a backup of all your data which you accumulated in Step 1,2 and 3 online through Dropbox or Google Drive which gives you ample amount of storage facility.
 Another option is to keep it on a USB drive at your office or family/friend’s house.
 The online backup can be accessed from anywhere and is a great source of information being kept safe in case your computer gets stolen or damaged.

-Part Two: Use Your Inventory.
+Use Your Inventory.
 Hopefully you will not have to use your inventory file in the event of a disaster or burglary but you will find it helpful to put it to use in your daily life.
 This might make you realize that you own too much stuff which you might not be using at all.

 Step 1 – go through the list you have made and then physically go room to room to highlight any item that can be reduced.
 You may realize that there are a lot of things that you actually do not require.